Notes for Korean TV Production:

 Then again, I don’t have a TV in my house.
 So who knows?

-5 Responses to “Notes for Korean TV Production:”
+7 thoughts on “Notes for Korean TV Production:

 Some of the romantic tourism shots I think can be traced and blamed to 2002’s major hit, All In.
 Not that it was the only show to do this, but it garnered such popularity that soon everybody was putting sweeping touristy pans across island sunsets (It Happened in Bali, etc.) because hey!
 All In looked pretty darn cool doing in.